WFCD/tennotv/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 **Detailed requirements of the feature**

-_As a user, I'd should be able to search for a drop._
+_As a user, I'd should be able to select a video._
-_As a user, I'd should be able to search for a location._
+_As a user, I'd should be able to watch videos._
-_As a user, I'd should be able to search for a drop or a location._
+_As a user, I'd should not need to reload for new videos to populate the playlist._

 ---
 **Mockups:**